-MCF-Business Development is available to support eligible expenses incurred by maritime companies and organisations setting up new maritime-related businesses; expanding into new lines of maritime businesses / functions, or expanding their network of offices.
+MCF-Business Development is available to support eligible expenses incurred by maritime companies and organisations in the setting up of new maritime-related businesses or expansion; into new lines of maritime functions in Singapore, and internationalisation efforts by the maritime companies.
 MCF-Business Development is a co-funding grant scheme available to qualifying maritime players committed to growing and succeeding in Singapore.